cordeliafoo/wdi-project-4/README.md

 Admin will be able to perform all functions a Logged In Member can.
 Admin will also be able to:
 - add category
 - add/delete/update product

+## Notable Areas:
+### cloudinary direct unsigned uploading from browser
+### ajax search
+### pagination mongoose query

+## Acknowledgements:
+My truly amazing WDI9 classmates who have rendered help in all ways possible.
+Also thanks especially to Prima and Sharona for battling through the cloudinary direct upload with me; and also Yisheng for patiently helping me troubleshoot all my bugs.